Fear and Anxiety as the Coronavirus Continues to Spread

-These are not normal times we are living in.
-The Coronavirus continues to spread.
-Cities and countries continue to shut down.
-Many schools and jobs are closed.
-People are hoarding basic necessities.
-The stock market is down…way down.
-No one knows how long this will last, how many people will get sick, how many people will die.
+These are stressful times we are living in.
+The Coronavirus is mutating and continues to spread.
+Cities, states, and countries continue to have strict regulations on big gatherings, mandates on masks and social distancing; as well as developing rules for unvaccinated and vaccinated people.
+Remember, when you thought to yourself, this should be over soon.
+No one knows how much longer it will last, how many more people will get sick, and how many people will die from COVID-19.
 IT’S. A. LOT.

 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.
 (John 14:27)

-During these uncertain times, I want you to experience this peace as well.
-So we have created this page for you.
+During these uncertain times, I want you to experience God’s peace.
 If you are feeling anxious, if your thoughts are spiraling down the path of “what ifs,” we understand.
 You are not alone.
 We are here to offer practical advice and spiritual advice.
 (For specifics on symptoms and how to protect yourself from the Coronavirus (COVID-19) – please visit the CDC Website)

 - Practical Tips on how to cope